Crow's Nest Natural Area Preserve: Biology

 Crow's Nest has been referred to as a "biological gem".
 There have been few formal surveys for rare plant and animal species, however, mostly conducted by the Virginia Department of Conservation and Recreation in the late 1990s.

 Virtually the entire 3000 acre Crow's Nest Peninsula is forested with mature stands of mixed hardwoods.
 In the words of Gary Fleming, Natural Heritage Program ecologist, "Overall, Crow's Nest supports one of the finest—if not the finest—upland hardwood forests remaining in the Virginia Coastal Plain."
 Surveys documented two state-listed species and the potential habitat for two other federal listed species and several state-listed species.
 Several Stafford County records for plants and two state-listed endangered plant species were found, including ginseng (Panax quinquefolius) in rich ravines and river bulrush (Scirpus fluviatilis) in adjacent tidal marshes.
 Suitable habitat was found for small whorled pogonia (Isotria medeoloides), although it does not grow there.

 The peninsula is forested with huge trees, some over 4 ft in diameter, including chinkapin oak (Quercus muhlenbergii) and tulip poplar (Liriodendron tulipifera).
 Other trees include bitternut hickory (Carya cordiformis), pignut hickory (Carya glabra), black walnut (Juglans nigra), and black locust (Robinia pseudoacacia).

 In addition to the high-quality forests found at Crow's Nest, there are approximately 700 acre of freshwater tidal marshes surrounding the peninsula that account for 60% of all marshes in Stafford County.
 The marshes are in nearly pristine condition and represent some of the best examples found in the state.

 Several environmental factors exert important influences on vegetation on the Crow's Nest Peninsula.
 First, the steep terrain made most of the site unsuitable for agriculture, so it was never fragmented or plowed.
 It is one of the largest unfragmented patches of hardwood forests in Virginia's coastal plain.
 The steepness also limited logging to a substantial degree.
-Secondly, the mix of freshwater tidal wetlands, ravine bottoms, steep slopes of various aspect, and high ridgecrests has led to a high biodiversity, including sites important in neotropical bird migration.
+Secondly, the mix of freshwater tidal wetlands, ravine bottoms, steep slopes of various aspect, and high ridge crests has led to a high biodiversity, including sites important in neotropical bird migration.
 Lastly, the Lower Tertiary deposits in this part of the mid-Atlantic Coastal Plain consist largely of glauconitic sand, shelly clay-silt, and some sandy limestone and calcium-rich sands.
 These contribute to the development of relatively basic, nutrient-rich soils.
 Basic or calcareous soil environments are uncommon to rare on the Virginia coastal plain and can support vegetation unusual for the region.